Premio Carlo e Francesco Aloisi

-The Premio Carlo e Francesco Aloisi is a Group 3 flat horse race in Italy open to thoroughbreds aged two years or older.
+The Premio Umbria is a Listed flat horse race in Italy open to thoroughbreds aged two years or older.
 It is run at Capannelle over a distance of 1,200 metres (about 6 furlongs), and it is scheduled to take place each year in November.

 History

-The event was formerly known as the Premio Umbria.
-It was named after Umbria, a region of central Italy.
+The Premio Umbria is named after Umbria, a region of central Italy.

 For a period the Premio Umbria held Group 3 status.
 It was promoted to Group 2 level in 1982, and relegated back to Group 3 in 1988.
+It was relegated to Listed in 2023.

-The race was given its present title in 2007.
-It is now run in memory of Carlo Aloisi (died 1990s) and his brother Francesco (died 2007).
+The race was called Premio Carlo e Francesco Aloisi from 2007 to 2021.
+It was run in memory of Carlo Aloisi (died 1990s) and his brother Francesco (died 2007).
 Carlo was a former president of UNIRE, a governing body of horse racing in Italy, and Francesco was president of the Jockey Club Italiano.

 Records

 Most successful horse since 1971 (3 wins):